 - 12 slices bacon

-Preheat your grill to 375-400 degrees F using two zone heat.
+- Preheat.
+Preheat your grill to 375-400 degrees F using two-zone heat.
 That means one zone of your grill has the fire directly under the grates and the other does not.

-Wrap each stuffed jalapeno in a half of a slice of bacon.
+- Wrap in bacon.
+Wrap each stuffed jalapeno in half a slice of bacon.
 Tuck the ends of the bacon under or use a toothpick so they don't fall apart while grilling.

-Sprinkle the tops of the poppers with the homemade BBQ seasoning, if desired.
+- Season.
+Sprinkle the tops of the poppers liberally with the Sweet Rub.

 - Grill.
 Place the poppers on the indirect heat side of your grill and allow them to cook with the lid closed for 20-25 minutes.
 Once the poppers are cooked through and most of the fat is rendered from the bacon, move them over to the direct heat side of your grill for 2-3 minutes to crisp the bacon to your liking.

 - Enjoy.
 Remove from the grill and serve hot.

 The Grill Squad is our exclusive membership program that will transform bland cookouts into booming barbecues that you'll remember for a lifetime.
 The technique and skills you learn will bring your backyard cookouts to a new level.
 For the cost of a full brisket, you'll get annual access to an exclusive BBQ community, Pitmaster Classes, discounts, and much much more!